ivancardozo11/staff-scheduling-system/README.md

     UNIQUE (name)
 );

-//This tables have been tested and they work, but note that sometimes SQL is going to accept first some tables and the order you use to build //the database it matters at the time of creating this tables.
+This tables have been tested and they work, but note that sometimes SQL is going to accept first some tables and the order you

+use to build //the database it matters at the time of creating this tables.

 2)Confiure your dotenv credentials and route paths.